Newly Certified? How to Get TEFL/TESOL ExperienceBy Camille Turner

 Though requirements vary by school district, you can often become a substitute teacher if you hold a degree in any subject.
 This kind of teaching experience will look especially impressive on your resume since it will show future employers you can follow lesson plans, manage large classes of students, and adapt to new situations.

-What other qualifications do you need to be a teacher abroad?
+What other qualifications do you need to be a teacher abroad or online?

 A university degree

-Additionally, many TEFL jobs will require you to have a bachelor’s degree, though this differs depending on the region where you’re teaching.
+Additionally, many TEFL/TESOL jobs will require you to have a bachelor’s degree, though this differs depending on the region where you’re teaching.
 For example, you may be able to teach in places like Costa Rica or Peru if you don’t have a degree, but you probably won’t find many available jobs in the Middle East without this requirement.
+Most online jobs require you to have a degree, but there are a few opportunities to teach English online with no degree.

 Check out this article for 10 places you can teach abroad without a degree.

-Lastly, nearly all teaching English abroad requirements will include demonstrating a high level of English proficiency.
-You may not need to be a native English speaker but if you’re not, you’ll definitely need to show that you’re fluent in the language— such as by providing English proficiency test scores (IELTS or TOEFL).
+Lastly, nearly all teaching English abroad requirements and requirements to teach English online will include demonstrating a high level of English proficiency.
+You may not need to be a native English speaker but if you’re not, you’ll definitely need to show that you’re fluent in the language — such as by providing English proficiency test scores (IELTS or TOEFL).

-Can I teach English abroad without TEFL/TESOL experience?
+Can I teach English abroad or online without TEFL/TESOL experience?

-You can also play up your related non-teaching experience that is still relevant to the job you’re hoping to land.
+You can also play up your related non-teaching experience that’s still relevant to the job you’re hoping to land.
 For example, talk about how you’ve shown leadership skills or excelled at managing large groups of people at a previous job.
-Many accomplishments outside of teaching can still be used to show that you’re a great candidate for a TEFL position.
+Many accomplishments outside of teaching can still be used to show that you’re a great candidate for a TEFL/TESOL position.

-While it is certainly possible to find teaching positions that don’t require former experience, you don’t need to limit yourself to these jobs only.
-Simply get teaching experience through one of the many avenues available—such as volunteering or teaching English online.
-This seemingly small addition can make a world of difference on your resume and better prepare you for the classroom, at the same time!
+While it’s certainly possible to find teaching positions that don’t require former experience, you don’t need to limit yourself to these jobs.
+When it comes to how to get TEFL/TESOL experience, you can go through one of the many avenues available — such as volunteering or teaching English online.
+This seemingly small addition can make a world of difference on your resume and better prepare you for the classroom at the same time!